Kayak Point, Washington Restoration Feasibility and Design: Sea Level Rise Projections

 - Accretion Shoreform – depositional environments

-Restoration of Kayak Point is expected to begin in 2010 in collaboration with community members, local government officials, and the Puget Sound Partnership.
+Restoration of Kayak Point began in 2010 in collaboration with community members, local government officials, and the Puget Sound Partnership.
+Current projects underway in Kayak Point include day-use area renovations that move infrastructure away from shorelines to protect natural habitats as well as aquatic and terrestrial habitat restoration.

-Feifel, K. (2010).
+Feifel, K. (2021).
 Kayak Point, Washington Restoration Feasibility and Design: Sea Level Rise Projections [Case study on a project of Coastal Geologic Services].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/kayak-point-washington-restoration-fea...
-(Last updated January 2010)
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+(Last updated August 2021)